asia on a globe

 Asia contains the world's highest and lowest points and some remarkable physical features and landscapes.
 Here you will find the Himalaya, Hindu Kush and Karakoram mountain ranges as well as well-known rivers such as the Yangtze, Tigris-Euphrates, Ganges, Indus and Mekong.
 Asia also features the dry Gobi Desert and Arabian Peninsula deserts as well as frigid Arctic Ocean islands and tropical Indonesian islands.

 The largest city in Asia is Tokyo, Japan; other leading cities include Beijing, Shanghai, Delhi, Seoul, Manila and Tehran.
 Popular travel destinations include Singapore, Hong Kong, and Thailand.
-United States travelers often fly to Asia via United Airlines or Continental.
+United States travelers often fly to Asia via United Airlines.
 Other choices include Singapore Airlines, Japan Airlines, Air India, and Korean Air.
-Two excellent sources of Asian news and analysis are CNN's Asia News and BBC's focused Asia-Pacific, South Asia, and Middle East sub-sites.
+Three excellent sources of Asian news and analysis are CNN's Asia News, the New York Times' Asia page, and BBC's focused Asia and Middle East sub-sites.

 Related Continent Map Sites